 Students will experience a final exam in this class.
 The exams will consist of 50 multiple choice questions.
 This exam will be taken via blackboard.
 The exam must be taken within the time listed in the syllabus or he/she will receive a zero for the exam.
 You may have two chances to take the exam.
 Remember though your score may go down.
 It will be the last score that will count in the grade book.
 In addition, you may use all of your class materials (books, readings, notes) to take the exam.
-With this being said, you only have 11⁄2 hours to complete the exam so make sure to be familiar with the material before starting your exam.
-You must take this exam between Exam Monday, May 11th at 8am and Wednesday, May 13th at @11pm CST.
-You must take each setting all in the same time.
+With this being said, you only have 1 1⁄2 hours to complete the exam so make sure to be familiar with the material before starting your exam.
+You must take this exam between Monday, May 1st at 8am CST to Thursday, May 4th @ 11:59pm CST.
+You must take each setting all at the same time.
 You will see one question at a time only rather than the whole test.
-This exam will deploy during the time period under the tab named "Exam" on blackboard.
+This exam will deploy during that time period under the tab named "Exam" on blackboard.